xuliting/Elastos.Developer.Doc/Before you start/What you’ll learn.md

 # What you'll learn

-1. dApp based on Elastos platform
+1. How to develop a dApp based on Elastos platform
-2. Wallet integrtion
+2. How to integrate Elastos Wallet
-3. Transaction initialization
+3. How to initialize a Transaction
+4. How to integrate with Exchange
+5. Learn Elastos Infrastructure